 The Bring Your Own Technology (BYOT) program at SCAS has been established to improve learning outcomes with educational technology and is reviewed as technology and the needs of teaching and learning shifts.
 The ubiquitous nature of technology and the learning opportunities provided for students makes a laptop an important learning tool.
 Much of the student work on devices in both Primary and Secondary School involves using the Google suite of products.

-Each student in Years 5 to 12 is expected to bring a device each day and to maintain it as their own property.
-Students in Years 3 and 4 are also able to bring a personal device to school but it is in no way an expectation.
+Each student in Years 7 to 12 is expected to bring a device each day and to maintain it as their own property.
+In 2026 Year 6 will continue to bring their own device but from 2027 Primary K-6 will not be part of the BYOT programme and will have devices provided by the school.

 Please note that most of the Secondary School software is not supported on Chromebook laptops.
 Because of this restriction we DO NOT allow Chromebooks to be used as student BYOT devices.